October 12, 2000: AQY attacked the USS Cole using a boat filled with explosives in Aden, Yemen. (17 killed, 35 wounded)

 AQY likely received support and funds from Al Qaeda central.

 AQY was not influenced by foreign governments.

 AQY was based in Yemen and operated mainly out of Sanaa.

 Targets & Tactics

-October 12, 2000: the USS Cole, a U.S. destroyer, was attacked by a boat filled with explosives while docked in Aden, Yemen (17 killed, 35 injured).
+October 12, 2000: AQY attacked the USS Cole using a boat filled with explosives in Aden, Yemen.
+(17 killed, 35 wounded).

-May 30, 2008: militants fired two rockets at oil pipelines and refineries (0 killed).
+May 30, 2008: AQY militants fired two rockets at oil pipelines and refineries.
+(No casualties).

 Relationships with Other Groups

 AQY operated under the Al Qaeda umbrella and was often guided and supported by Al Qaeda’s top leaders, including Zawahiri and bin Laden.
 The group is also believed to have cooperated with several other organizations that promoted similar ideologies, including the Aden-Abyan Army.